 What is Prior Acts Coverage and Why Is It Important?

-If you fail to do so, or you want to be sure that you are covered for acts that might have taken place before you purchased your coverage, then you are going to need prior acts coverage.
+If you fail to do so or want to be sure that you are covered for acts that might have taken place before you purchased your coverage, you will need prior acts coverage.

 Understanding Prior Acts Coverage